DevExpress-Examples/asp-net-web-forms-cascading-comboboxes/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2355/)**
 <!-- run online end -->

 This demo shows how to use two [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) editors to implement cascading combo boxes.
-In the demo, a selection in the first combo box (Country) filters the item list of the second combo box (City).
+In the demo, the selection in the first combo box (Country) filters the item list of the second combo box (City).

 ![example demo](demo.gif)

-Use the following technique to setup a cascade of the [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) editors:
+Use the following technique to setup a cascade of [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) editors:
-**Respond to a selection change** of the first combo box (in its client [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event) and **initiate a callback request** for the second combo box to **filter data source items** on the server (use a combination of the client [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.PerformCallback(parameter)) method and the server [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event).
+**Respond to a selection change** of the first combo box (in its client [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event) and **initiate a callback request** for the second combo box to **filter data source items** on the server (use a combination of the client [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.PerformCallback(parameter)) method and server [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event).

 ## Setup Combo Boxes and Their Data Sources
 Create two [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) editors and define their data sources ([SqlDataSource](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.sqldatasource?view=netframework-4.8) instances in this sample).
 Implement a [select parameter](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.parameter?view=netframework-4.8) for the second combo box's data source to dynamically filter its items based on the first combo box's selected value.